 His other brother Theo van Gogh also named his child Vincent.

-2. He only started painting at the age of 27.
+2. He Only Started Painting at the Age of 27

 Van Gogh only started painting at the relatively late age of 27 and was mostly self-taught.
-His early paintings are not the colorful displays which most people are familiar with.
+His early paintings are not the colorful displays that most people are familiar with.
 When he started painting, he used a dull palette of colors and painted some of the harsh realities of life.
 Poverty and financial hardship was a common theme in many of his early works.
 The painting below is a representation of how he painted at the start of his career.

 It was only later in his artistic career that he started using the vivid colors which he is so well known for.